never-lang/never/README.md

 ```

 In the above example function ```degrees``` takes conversion function which
 then is given passed parameter.
-Next function value is returned.
-Also its
+In the next step function value is returned.
-parameter ```conv``` is strongly typed with function type.
+Also its parameter ```conv``` is strongly typed with function type.

 ## Syntax level
 Never supports any degree of function nesting.
 As result it is not needed to